top of page

 Yes

-Although this colorful cactus doesn’t show its yellow blossoms until late spring, the rich purple pads provide plenty of winter interest.
+Although this colorful cactus doesn’t show its yellow blossoms until late spring.
+The rich purple pads provide plenty of winter interest.
 During the warmer months, the pads are a soft blue-grey color.
 Mix with shrubs and perennials for a softer effect.
 It is quite spiny, so set it well back from high-traffic areas.

 Growing Plants in the Desert — Important Information